Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   caption="Using **su** to become the robot user, initially, you may get an error saying that, since you don't have a terminal session, you can't use *su*.
 This can be worked around using a few methods, but since Python is installed, I like to use that one; running a quick *pty.spawn()* command gets us a terminal session and we can *su* as *robot*; it's now possible to read key 2.
 I again use NetCat to send the key over the network to my attacker machine."
 %}

+At first, you may have found that your *su* command failed; this can occur where your shell process doesn't have an associated pseudo-terminal.
+Searching online for *'bash shell escape'* will likely turn up [some ideas](https://netsec.ws/?p=337) to help solve this problem, but in essence you need to spawn a full terminal.
+I used the python pty module to spawn one and su then ran successfully.

+On login as robot, we can read the next key, well done!

 # Post Exploitation 2 - Getting Root

 OK, great, Key 2 out of the way; now we need to keep going!